 The basic measurement is a 1/4 cup or 59 ml of liquid yogurt starter for a quart or 1 liter of milk.
 1/2 a cup or 118 ml of liquid yogurt starter for 2 quarts or 2 liters of milk.

 What happens if I leave it fermenting for too long?

-I forgot to switch on my yoghurt maker will it be ok if I switch it on 8 hrs later?
+I forgot to switch on my yogurt maker.
+Will it be OK if I switch it on 8 hours later?

 At room temperature it will have started to ferment but at a much lower rate.
-Switch it on and ferment it for a full 24hrs and it should still be ok.
+Switch it on and ferment it for a full 24 hours, and it should still be fine.

-What happens if I use the yoghurt in cooking?
+What happens if I use the yogurt in cooking?

 You will lose the probiotic benefit of the bacteria, because the heat from cooking will kill them.

 You lose some, but not all of the probiotic benefit of the bacteria, because some of them will be killed in the freezing process.

 You lose the probiotic benefit of the bacteria.